MukitCSTE/UVicSENG360Labs/lab07/index.md

 	 10 |  1040
 	(10 rows)

+Once your table is verified, exit out of Postgres.

-Create a user called `web` with password `webserver`.
+In the next step, you will be creating a Postgres user called `web` with password `webserver`.
 See [https://www.postgresql.org/docs/9.1/static/app-createuser.html](https://www.postgresql.org/docs/9.1/static/app-createuser.html).

-You will need to do it as user **postgres**.
+You will need to do this as user **postgres**.
 To become the postgres user, first make yourself root with `su`.
 Then do `su postgres` to switch over to the postgres user.
 Then do the following:

 	cd ~
 	createuser -P web